 So why did I specifically mention pull-ups for this article?
 I have found that pull-ups, while great for the overall upper body, work your biceps in a way unique to other concentrated exercises.

 Pull-ups are also fantastic when done with negatives added in.
 Sometimes I prefer to do 5-10 pull-ups between full sets, and sometimes I do full pull-up sets (ex.
 4 x 15 pull-ups).

 Of course pull-ups don't specifically target your biceps; however, typically people don't do an entire workout based around these muscles, so adding this more full-body exercise can help give your biceps less stress.

 I big thing while your trying to come up with new exercises to do in the gym is to simply experiment.
 Write up some different workouts, try them out, make a note of what works and what doesn't, and keep improving the workout and your body.

-A hammer curl is basically a bicep curl with a different grip which utilizes slightly different areas of the bicep during the workout.
+A hammer curl is basically a bicep curl with a different grip that utilizes slightly different areas of the bicep during the workout.
 The only real difference between hammer curls and regular curls is that you cannot use an EZ bar or barbell for hammer curls, only dumbbells.

 Again try out this exercise with negatives.
 Being forced to use dumbbells for an exercise or two can help build core stability and functionality for the exercise.
 Always curl with the dumbbell vertical as shown on the video to the right.